 These questions can be answered by working with an experienced compensation consultant who can provide you with the expertise to sift through the haze surrounding employee compensation and create a plan for improving employee morale, recruitment, and retention.

-How compensation consultants can help
+How compensation consultants can help your middle market company

 A compensation consultant will start by interviewing your employees and consulting information resources, such as compensation surveys.
 Also called salary surveys, these tools are used to gather pay data from numerous businesses in similar sectors to document salaries and bonuses for specific positions.
 When used appropriately, surveys can help businesses determine if they are paying employees at, above, or below market rates.
 With survey and interview results in hand, your compensation consultant can help you establish new compensation policies that place your company on better footing.